 Arkansas’s views on gambling are fairly restrictive.
-There are a few state regulated forms of gambling in the state, including pari-mutuel wagering, the lottery and charitable gambling.
+There are a few state regulated forms of gambling in the state, including pari-mutuel wagering, the lottery, and charitable gambling.
 This short list will definitely leave sports fans wanting, but not forgotten entirely.
-When it comes to sports betting, the legalities involved can seem pretty complex.
-That is because federal laws play a larger role in what states can offer for sports related gambling than with other forms of betting.
-This being the case, Arkansas residents will need to look at alternatives that provide accessibility to legally licensed and regulated online sportsbook gambling that is based offshore.

-This is precisely the objective of our resource guide.
-We desire to provide insight into the applicable gambling laws that specifically affect Arkansas gamblers.
+The objective of this resource guide is to provide insight into the applicable gambling laws that specifically affect Arkansas gamblers.
 We will also provide helpful information about legal US online sports betting options that are available to residents in the Natural State.
-We intend to provide precisely what you need to walk away with the knowledge necessary to make informed decisions about your involvement in sports betting.
 It is critical that you make decisions that result in a legitimate, legally approved and high quality betting experience through a safe and secure online destination.
 The information on this page will assist you in doing so.

 Best Sports Betting Site

 Betonline Sportsbook has become a preferred option among Arkansas sports bettors and USA gamblers in general.
 They have been in the business for over 20 years and are a well established operation that delivers a secure, professional and comprehensive betting environment.
 They cover all major US and international sports categories and have designed a high quality mobile betting app that includes their live betting features as well.
 You will find a host of betting lines, odds and wagering options.
 Betonline is licensed and regulated to provide their services to gamblers all around the world, including those in the United States, making them a premium legal sports betting destination for American sports fans.